-What to see: Oporto- Tui
+What to see: Porto - Tui

 Its medieval bridge deserves special mention.

-Ponte deas Tabuas (12th century)
+Ponte deas Tabuas (XNUMXth century)

 Ponte de Lima is considered one of the oldest villas in Portugal.

-This town, bathed by the Lima River, stands out for its rustic and medieval architecture that we can contemplate in the numerous monuments, pazos, squares and gardens that compose it.
+This town, bathed by the Lima river, stands out for its rustic and medieval architecture that we can contemplate in the numerous monuments, pazos, squares and gardens that compose it.

-Its Roman bridge of sV, composed of 16 arches that It crosses the Lima river, it is one of its attractions.
+Its Roman bridge of the sV, composed of 16 arches that It crosses the Lima river, it is one of its attractions.

 In Arcozelo, the Church of Santa Marinha stands out.